Table of Contents

 How can you make sure that your school communicates effectively with families?
-The communication principles of the three C’s, Clarity, Conciseness, and Consistency, provide one framework to examine and improve school communication.
-Let’s dive in to Rachel’s Peachey’s post.
+The school communication strategy principles of the three C’s, Clarity, Conciseness, and Consistency, provide a framework to examine and improve school communication.

 As a parent and teacher, I know first-hand how many misunderstandings can be avoided through good communication.
 From unclear homework deadlines to a lack of clarity about expectations for students, any number of problems can arise.

 Despite good intentions, school communication can be elusive.
 How can you make sure that your school communicates effectively with families?
 One approach is to use the three C’s to check on your school’s communication style.
-The three C’s can serve as a helpful guideline for communication.
+The three C’s can serve as a helpful guideline for communication when forming a school communication strategy.

 What Are the Three C’s of Communication?